 Clip close to (but not through) the seam: try to stay just one thread away from it!

-Here you want/need to have scissors with sharp tips, to be sure you have perfect control on where you’re cutting!
+Here you want/need to have scissors with sharp tips, to be sure you have perfect control over where you're cutting!

 Depending on how steep a concave curve is, you can clip more or less frequently.
 Run a test if you're in doubt, sewing a mock-up of the curved and clipping it to determine how much you need to clip it, finding the balance.